simov/grant-profile/README.md

 > _User profile middleware for **[Grant]**_

+## Configuration

-- `grant-profile` accepts your Grant configuration.
+> **grant-profile accepts your Grant [configuration][grant-config]**

-- For Express and Koa `grant-profile` needs to be mounted after Grant and before any of the callback URLs defined in your Grant configuration
-- The result of `grant-profile` is always returned in the [session] as `profile` key
+In addition to that a `profile_url` key can be specified for any provider.
+This can be used for custom providers, or simply to override the `profile_url` for existing one.
+Note that in some cases a custom logic might be needed for the internal HTTP [client].

-> _Currently not all of the supported providers in Grant are tested here, or have correct profile URLs.
-Check out the [profile] configuration for current status._
+> *Not all of the supported providers in Grant are tested here, or have the correct profile URL set.
+Check out the [configuration][profile-config] for current status.*

+## Middlewares

+For Express and Koa grant-profile needs to be mounted after Grant, and before any of the callback URLs defined in your Grant configuration.

+Additionally a `profile` key is attached to your [session] containing the user profile data.

 ## Express